-Employees can’t go to work if they need to quarantine or self-isolate because they:
+Employees can’t go to work if they need to quarantine or self-isolate, for example, because they:

-- are prohibited from leaving their home because of an enforceable government direction
+- are prohibited from leaving their home because of an enforceable government direction, or

 - have arrived from overseas or interstate and need to self-isolate because of an enforceable government direction.

-If an employee can’t work because they have to quarantine or self-isolate, they should contact their employer immediately to discuss leave or flexible working options.
+If an employee can’t work because they have to quarantine or self-isolate, they should contact their employer immediately to discuss:

 Employees have a responsibility, under workplace health and safety laws, to take reasonable care not to adversely affect the health and safety of others at work.
 This means that an employee can't be dismissed or injured in their employment if they need to quarantine or self-isolate to avoid the risk of spreading the virus in the workplace.
 Find out more about protections at work.

-Employees can also request not to go to work because of a health condition that puts them at higher risk of getting coronavirus.
+Employees can request to not go to work because of a health condition that puts them at higher risk of getting COVID-19.
 See Employees who want to stay home as a precaution.

 Under the National Employment Standards, employees are entitled to take paid sick leave if they can’t work because of a personal illness or injury.
 For more information about paid sick leave, visit Paid sick and carer’s leave.

 An employee who is required to quarantine or self-isolate because of an enforceable government direction should contact their employer to discuss leave options or flexible working arrangements.
 This could include:

 An employee who is on, or decides to take, annual leave during a quarantine or self-isolation period can instead take their accrued sick leave if they become ill or injured.
 The usual rules for taking sick leave apply including: